Crazz-Zaac/informative-missingness/PROJECT_JOURNAL.md

         - Documenting and presenting work
 - Initialized the project structure and repository.
 - Set up `.ssh` keys for GitHub access.
-- Decided to log progress in the README.
+- Decided to log progress in the `PROJECT_JOURNAL.md`.

 ---